Welcome to Stockwood Medical Centre

 Corona Virus Advice

-Because of the worsening Covid-19 outbreak, we are suspending with immediate effect (17 March 2020) all GP face to face appointments at the surgery.
+Because of the Covid-19 outbreak, we have suspended all GP face to face appointments at the surgery.
 Instead, we will be offering telephone only appointments.
 The doctor or nurse practitioner will try to deal with your problem by telephone if at all possible and will arrange a face to face appointment if required.

-In order to limit the spread of this infection please avoid walking directly into the surgery.
-You will be triaged on arrival.
 If you have a fever or new continuous cough, self isolate for 14 days and see the online NHS guidance on the management of symptoms.
 DO NOT visit the surgery, pharmacy or hospital.
+Visit NHS 111 online.

 This is a fast-changing situation and we appreciate your patience and cooperation while GP services across the country adapt to this pandemic.
 Please follow this link for more detailed information https://www.nhs.uk/conditions/coronavirus-covid-19/.